google/filament/android/samples/README.md

 This directory contains several sample Android applications that demonstrate how to use the Filament APIs:

 - `hello-triangle`: Minimal example showing how to setup a rendering surface for Filament
 - `lit-cube`: Shows how to create a light and a mesh with the attributes required for lighting
+- `image-based-lighting`: Demonstrates how to create image-based lights and load complex meshes

 ## Prerequisites